suraksha-123/dotnet-framework-wc-devops/README.md

 A containerized (Windows) .NET Framework sample application setup with continuous deployment through **Azure DevOps** to Azure App Service.
 Follow the directions below to get started.

 ## Fork the Repository
-Fork this repository or import it into your Azure DevOps repository.
+Fork this repository or import the project into your Azure DevOps repository using the clone link.

 ## Create Resources
 Create the following resources.
 You will need information from each resource that will be used in the pipeline file and stored as a variable.
 Create your choice of registry (Azure Container Registry or Docker Hub) first since you will need information from there before you can create your App Service.